agoldstein03/WebPoint-Boilerplate/README.md

 npm test
 ```

 Once it is finally time to build and deploy, it may be prudent to create a production branch that has the most recent production build.
 To do so, use the following commands, but only if you're sure you're supposed to.
 Please replace [version number] with the actual version number you are at and the URL with the actual Git repo URL.
-You may need to authenticate if you have not recently authenticated:
+You may need to authenticate if you have not recently authenticated.
+Please execute the following code in the repository top-level directory:
 ```
 npm run-script build
 cd dist
 git init
 git add -A
-git commit -m Deploy v[version number, like 1.0.0] git push [URL, like https://github.com/agoldstein03/highlight-within-textarea] deploy
+git commit -m "Deploy v[version number, like 1.0.0]" git push -f [URL, like https://github.com/agoldstein03/WebPoint-BoilerPlate] master:deploy
 ```